 - Plan the food and drinks.
 Make it easy for yourself, and keep it simple and no-fuss for kids.
 In addition to cake, which could be bought or home-made, try some easy-to-make finger foods, such as chips, vegetables and fruit and dip; cookies; chicken nuggets and pigs in a blanket with mustard to dip; pita chips and hummus; or even mini grilled cheese or peanut and jelly sandwiches cut into triangles.
 Have some soda, juice and/or water available for the kids.
 Keep the cutlery and plates kid-friendly and safe.

 - Prepare some entertaining kids’ party games and make the favors fun.
 Again, you don’t have to go crazy, but planning some cool activities and creating some simple, interactive party favors is a plus.
 You could buy pre-made favors or put together small favor bags filled with party-themed toys, cookies or candy.
 You could also let the kids take home some of the decorations or make their own favors at the start of the party as the kids arrive, such as jewelry, simple masks, badges or potato print t-shirts, for example.
 You could then send any late arrivals home with the materials to make their own.
 As for activities and games, it really depends on the age.
 Older kids will appreciate less structured activities, while younger kids could play old-school games, such as Pin the Tail on the Donkey, Red Rover or Blind Man’s Bluff or participate in relay races or a scavenger hunt that go with the party theme.
 You can also set up an arts-and-crafts table or leave out some old clothes for the kids to play dress-up.
 You can also hire a children’s entertainer (think clowns, face painters, puppeteers and/or costume characters, for example).
-There’s a wide variety from which you can choose in Nassau and Suffolk counties.
+There’s a wide variety from which you can choose.
 If you’re having an indoor party at a specific venue, such as a movie theater, laser tag arena, bowling alley or ice-skating rink, for example, then the activities can take care of themselves.

 - Arrange good-bye protocol.
 Share your cell number with parents of the kids attending your child’s party, and have them text you if they’re running late or sending someone else to pick their child up when the party ends.
 Make sure you take note of each child who leaves and make sure each child is leaving with his/her parent or parent-designated pick-up person.